CaseyPitman/pokedex-2/README.md

 <img src="src/img/starter-pokemon.jpg" width ='250'>

 # Pokédex Project
 A simple Pokedéx with basic information about all current Pokémon using data from the [PokéAPI](https://pokeapi.co/).

 ## Introduction

+I made this Pokédex for my son and daughter, both of whom are crazy for Pokémon.

+This is the second version of the Pokedéx that I've made.
+The first version was vanilla JavaScript and Bootstrap and, while it worked, it was quite sluggish.
+There was no api call for data.
+Everything was pre-loaded in a data.js file.
+It also only incorporated the original 151 Pokémon.

+I decided to revisit this project after learning some React and discovering [PokéAPI](https://pokeapi.co/).
+I wanted this version to run smoother and more efficently, as well as to include all known Pokémon.

 ## Technologies